 Selina’s latest achievement includes the publication of her first book of collected poems, Fast Talking PI, which was awarded the New Zealand Society of Authors Jessie Mackay Best First Book Award for Poetry 2010.

-Put a placeholder in your diary and follow us on Facebook or Twitter for regular updates, or email us.
+Follow us on Facebook or Twitter for regular updates, or email us.

 From your DevNet2022 conference committee: Jesse, Bex, Regina, Angela, Tracy and Api.